 Business Advisory Board

-Edward L. Erickson: Mr. Erickson has extensive domestic and international managerial experience in diagnostics, therapeutics, and life science research products, having served as president, CEO or a director of over a dozen private and public companies in these industries.
-Mr. Erickson is currently non-executive chairman of MDxHealth, S.A., a publicly-traded molecular diagnostics company, serves as a director of Saladax Biomedical, Inc. and serves as a director of CertiRx Corporation.
-His top management experience includes leadership roles, including president, CEO and/or chairman, of several private medical products companies and three venture-capital backed companies, Cholestech (diagnostics), DepoTech (pharmaceuticals/drug delivery) and Immunicon (diagnostics), which successfully completed initial public offerings (IPOs) under his leadership.
+Edward L. Erickson: Mr. Erickson has extensive domestic and international managerial experience in diagnostics, therapeutics, genomics and life science research products, having served as president, CEO or a director of over a dozen private and public companies in these industries.
+Most recently Mr. Erickson was chairman of MDxHealth, S.A., a publicly-traded molecular diagnostics company.
+His top management experience includes leadership roles, including president, CEO and/or executive chairman, of several private medical products companies, including three venture-capital backed companies, Cholestech (diagnostics), DepoTech (pharmaceuticals/drug delivery) and Immunicon (diagnostics).
+The latter companies successfully completed initial public offerings (IPOs) under his leadership.
 Mr. Erickson holds an MBA with high distinction from the Harvard Business School and B.S. and M.S. degrees in Mathematics from the Illinois Institute of Technology.
 He did military service as an officer in the nuclear submarine force.

 Terry Fadem: Mr. Fadem is Managing Director, Corporate Alliances at the School of Medicine of The University of Pennsylvania, where he is also a member of the core team for the Mack Center for Managing Technological Innovation at the Wharton School.
 In addition, Mr. Fadem is the Director for the Commercialization and Entrepreneurship Core for the Institute for Translational Medicine and Therapeutics and serves on the Public Private Partnership Oversight Committee for the NIH Clinical Translational Science Award consortium of academic medical centers.
 He worked for the DuPont Company holding a number of business positions including Director, Corporate New Business Development.
 Mr. Fadem’s experience includes work in the non-profit sector as the former Scientific Director for the National Committee for Clinical Laboratory Standards (NCCLS) and most recently with the Biomedical Research and Education Foundation (BREF) where he is President.
 He is a frequent lecturer on managing innovation, new business development and negotiation at the School of Medicine and at the Wharton School of Business where he was a Senior Fellow in the Mack Center.